dlavric/tfe-fdo-docker-aa/README.md

 - Attach your TFE FDO License that you have purchased to the repository root folder

+- Attach your PEM file for your key to connect to your EC2 instance

 - Create a file `variables.auto.tfvars` with the following content
 ```hcl
 aws_region       = "eu-west-2"